2012 Planning and Budgeting Forum

 Columbia College Chicago

-SHOW FULL BIO » Jessica Davenport joined Columbia College Chicago in 2008 and currently serves as the Assistant Dean for Budget and Planning which has the responsibility of managing and evaluating the budget development process for the School of Fine and Performing Arts.
+SHOW FULL BIO » Jessica Davenport joined Columbia College Chicago in 2008 and currently serves as the Assistant Dean for Budget and Planning.
 As Assistant Dean, Jessica Davenport works with the broad college community to strengthen and further align central administrative and financial functions with the College’s core mission of teaching and learning.
 Jessica was previously the Director of Budget and Planning for the School of Fine and Performing Arts until 2010.
-In both positions, she reorganized budgeting and financial processes and managed human resources activities.
+In both positions, she reorganized budgeting and financial processes to ensure optimal allocation and use of resources.
 Jessica Davenport holds a B.S. in Statistics and Operations Research from the University of Illinois – Chicago.

 Chief Information Officer